 A primary focus for Dr. Blonz's is Forensic Nutrition, serving as an analyst and testifying expert in claims substantiation issues involving foods, dietary supplements, and health products.
 He serves in this capacity for the Federal Trade Commission, the U.S. Department of Justice, Attorneys General of 27 states and the District of Columbia, for District Attorneys in the State of California, and attorneys of the private bar.
 He is also a founding member and chair of the Dietary Supplement Safety Committee in California.

-Dr. Blonz analyzes metabolic issues to help understand public health dilemmas and biochemical mysteries, having published articles on the obesity epidemic, methods to constrain the Ebola virus, ways to prevent microcephaly from the Zika virus, the metabolic origins and ways to prevent Alzheimer's disease, and most recently, on the COVID-19 pandemic, using biochemical footings to make the body less hospitable to the SARS-Cov-2 virus and protect first responders and front-line workers.
+Dr. Blonz analyzes metabolic issues to help understand public health dilemmas and biochemical mysteries, having published articles on the obesity epidemic, methods to constrain the Ebola virus, ways to prevent microcephaly from the Zika virus, the metabolic origins and ways to detect and prevent the process that leads to Alzheimer's disease, and most recently, on issues relating to the COVID-19 pandemic.

 His public outreach involves a syndicated column, "On Nutrition," a weekly column that responds to reader questions.
 This column has been in continuous publication since 1990, and is available in newspapers and online, and posted on twitter (@blonz), Facebook and Linkedin; his articles have appeared in magazines as well.
 Ed has written eight books on foods, food science, nutrition, and health, and has won the James Beard Foundation Award for writing on diet, nutrition, and health.
 He serves on the editorial board of the University of California, Berkeley Wellness Letter also maintains his award-winning web page, The Blonz Guide.